maria2469/Uaf-Hackathon/README.md

 ## 🏥 Unified Patient Intelligence (UPI) — Agentic AI for Healthcare

-Transform fragmented clinical data into actionable, clinician-ready intelligence with a layered, multi‑agent system.
 This project demonstrates an end‑to‑end agentic pipeline that continuously aggregates patient data, reasons over trends, summarizes what matters, and drafts next actions — a “continuous clinical co‑pilot.”

 ---